 An apprenticeship is an alternate route for many instead of going to sixth form, college or even university.
-Undertaking an apprenticeship qualification has many benefits to you as the learner such as:
+Undertaking an apprenticeship qualification has many benefits to you as the learner.

 - Earn as you learn – While you are in learning as an apprentice not only will you be gaining a nationally recognised qualification, but also earn a real wage.
 The national minimum wage for apprentices is currently £3.50 per hour, however many employers pay more than this.
 Depending on the sector, region and apprenticeship level you can be earning on average between £5.00-£7.00 per hour.